Zoeller M57 Sump Pump

 Pumping Performance Comparable To Many 1/2 HP

-Zoeller motors are known for their efficiency.
+Zoeller Motors are known for their efficiency.
 Since they rotate one-half as many times per minute as most competitors motors, the motor does not work as hard and thus lasts longer.
 Zoeller 1/3 HP pumps performance is equal to many competitors 1/2 HP pumps.
 Likewise the 1/2 HP pumps like M98 and M137 are known to have as much pumping capacity as a competitors 3/4 HP pump.

 Clog Resistant Design